hack-gpon/hack-gpon.github.io/_ont/ont-sercomm-fg1000b-11.md

 ## Getting/Setting ONU GPON PLOAM password

-as of now there was not found a config/command other than the http call below to save the PLOAM password permanently after reboot.
+As of now there was not found a config/command other than the http call below to save the PLOAM password permanently after reboot.
 PLOAM can be set directly for Text or Hexa(without 0x) via Web interface if <10 digit otherwise POST call to URL allow > 10 digits for example 20 digit hex can be setup via (max is 36 digit):

 ```